TrellixVulnTeam/luigi_3P9D/README.md

 # Introduction

 Luigi is an educational toy programming language implemented in JS, with four main goals:

 * Show a simple and relatively efficient implementation of a programming language:
-  - Simple lexer implemented directly in JS.
+  - Simple lexer (tokenizer) implemented directly in JS.
   - Simple parser and bytecode compiler (without any intermediate AST).
   - Simple virtual machine, reusing JS data structures.
 * Use a simple syntax reminescent of Python and BASIC, with minimal overhead.